Hafsahabib76/MathQuizGame/README.md

 <br><br>
-⭐ It uses JavaScript to generate random math questions involving addition, subtraction, and multiplication. <br> ⭐ The player is presented with a question, and they can input their answer. <br> ⭐ The code tracks the player's score, displays a timer, and provides feedback on whether the answer is correct or not. <br> ⭐ The game starts when the page loads and continues for a set time limit. <br> ⭐ When the time runs out, the final score is displayed. <br> ⭐ The player can restart the game to play again.<br>
+⭐ It uses JavaScript to generate random math questions involving addition, subtraction, and multiplication. <br> ⭐ The player is presented with a question, and they can input their answer. <br> ⭐ Tracks the player's score, displays a timer, and provides feedback on whether the answer is correct or not. <br> ⭐ The game starts when the page loads and continues for a set time limit. <br> ⭐ When the time runs out, the final score is displayed. <br> ⭐ The player can restart the game to play again.<br>